Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid

 The Acura MDX vs. Toyota Highlander comparison is clear: The MDX is a luxury SUV that refuses to compromise on driving thrills.
 It's the ultimate model for those who need a three-row SUV but still crave the driving dynamics of the sports cars they blasted around in as bachelors.

 The Highlander, meanwhile, is the SUV that those drivers dread.
-While it is somewhat more fuel efficient, that MPG advantage comes at the cost of boredom: In Car and Driver's words, the Toyota Highlander "feels average and anonymous."2
+While it is somewhat more fuel efficient, that MPG advantage comes at the cost of boredom: In Car and Driver's words, the Toyota Highlander offers "yawn-inducing driving dynamics."2

 With AWD and standard engines, the MDX delivers an EPA-estimated 19 MPG (City),3 while the Highlander has an EPA-estimated 21 MPG (City).4 We don't think that's enough to compensate for how much faster and better handling an Acura MDX for sale can be.